Mirror symmetry and rigid structures of generalized K3 surfaces: Mirror symmetry for generalized K3 surfaces

-These are considered as a duality between algebraic cycles of $S$ and transcendental cycles of $S^\vee$, and vice versa.
-Mirror duality can also be investigated at the level of the moduli spaces.
-We refer the reader to the original article \cite{Dol} for more details.
+They are considered as a duality between the algebraic cycles of $S$ and the transcendental cycles of $S^\vee$ as lattices, and vice versa (duality of Yukawa couplings).
+Mirror symmetry can also be explored at the level of moduli spaces.
+See for example \cite{Dol, FKY, HK2}.